ahowe442/liftoff-assignments/P2-Project_Outline/README.md

 - **Create New Assignments:**
 >Teachers will be able to create new assignments and tag them with their aligned state standard.
 - **Customizable proficiency scales:**
->Customizable proficiency scales will help faculty and student with clear guidelines for equitable progress monitoring.
+>Customizable proficiency scales will help faculty and students with clear guidelines for equitable progress monitoring.
 - **Sharing:**
 >Users will be able to share portfolio progress with guardians.